anthochou/alg/README.md

 ## Logs

 The Airflow/logs/ folder contains subfolders with one folder with each DAG task, and then one folder daily with the log file.
 You can see that logs from the UI too.
 They can be useful to investigate issues.

+## Notes

+max_active_runs=1 is configured as such in the DAG due to some memory limitations during development.
+This can be removed to take advantage fully of multitasking.